NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 IAM policies
 Multi-factor authentication

+ #### What level of control do users have over EC2 instances?
+  Depending on the IAM role an root user can launch servers when needed and terminate or stop instances when they are no longer needed.
+There is full control over the guest operating system.
+One can launch instances of any size into an Availability Zone anywhere in the world and can control traffic through Security Groups and Elastic Load Balancing.

+#### How does EC2 demonstrate elasticity?
+  One can use the Amazon EC2 to increase and decrease capacity within minutes, not hours or days.
+You can comission one, hundreds, or even thousands of server instances simultaneously.
+You can also use Amazon EC2 Auto Scaling to maintain availability of your Amazon EC2 fleet and automatically scale your fleet up and down depending on your needs to maximize performance and maximize cost.

+#### How does EC2 integrate with other AWS services?
+Amazon EC2 is integrated with most AWS services.
+These services could include Amazon S3, Amazon RDS, and Amazon VPC.
+This integration provides a complete, secure solution for computing, query processing, and cloud storage accross a wide range of applications.
+One can access and manage these integrations through the Control

+#### What are the benefits of using AWS Elastic Beanstalk?
+  AWS Elastic Beanstalk gives you the convenience of not having to provision and manage all of these pieces separately, while still giving you the visibility and control of the underlying resources.
+You get to focus on your business application, not the infrastructure.
+  With AWS Elastic Beanstalk, you provide code and configuration settings, and Elastic Beanstalk deploys the resources necessary to perform the following tasks:

+Adjust capacity
+Load balancing
+Automatic scaling
+Application health monitoring

+#### What is serverless computing and its use cases?
+  Serverless Computing gives you the ability to run code without provisioning or managing servers.
+Serverless computing features automatic scaling, built-in high availability, and a pay-for-use billing model to increase agility and optimize costs.
+Serverless computing also eliminates infrastructure management tasks like capacity provisioning and patching, so you can focus on writing code that serves clients.
+Serverless use cases include:
+  .File Processing
+  .Web Applications
+  .Mobile Backends
+  .
+Cron jobs(scheduling computer tasks)

+#### What are containers and their advantages?
+  Containers are a method of OS virtualization that you can use to run an application and its dependencies in resource-isolated processes.
+By using containers, you can package an application's code, configurations, and dependencies into simple building blocks that deliver environmental consistency, operationa efficiency, developer productivity, and version control.
+Containers are smaller than virtual machines and do not contain an entire operating system.
+Instea, containers share a virtualized OS and run as resource-isolated processes, which ensure quick, reliable, and consistent deployments.
+Containers hold everything that the software needs to run, such as libraries, system tools, code, and the runtime.
+Container use cases are:
+  .Building Microservices architecture
+  .Video rendering services
+  .Quick development and deployment

 --------
 #### 1.2: Identify design principles of the AWS Cloud
 #### Knowledge of: AWS Well-Architected Framework